5 Tips to Deliver Better Customer Service on X, formerly Twitter

 Responding to people who @mention your brand is a good start.
 But if you want to deliver unexpectedly delightful customer service, try being proactive and responding to Tweets that don’t mention your handle or brand but where you can be helpful.

 For example, you can find people who are having issues that your products can solve.
 Let them know how you can help and offer to answer any questions they may have.
 Or, say a user Tweets about traveling for a wedding; an airline could reach out and offer tips on how to pack a suit or find a great wedding gift.

 Not only will the potential customer appreciate it, but their friends and the whole world will see the interaction to create a positive associate with your brand.

-If brands want to engage in efficient, real-time conversations with customers across the globe, they should start by building a strong customer service operation on Twitter.
+If brands want to engage in efficient, real-time conversations with customers across the globe, they should start by building a strong customer service operation on X, formerly Twitter.
 Without doubt, your audience is already there.
 You just have to show them that you’re listening and there to help.

-This process will only get easier as Twitter releases new features like DM prompts.
+This process will only get easier as X, formerly Twitter releases new features like DM prompts.
 Still, delivering great customer service can be tricky.
 It’s best to set the tone for a friendly and productive conversation by responding quickly, showing empathy, and personalizing your Tweets.

 Measuring the customer’s feedback about your service is critical to understanding if these tactics create a better experience.
-Twitter’s new Customer Feedback functionality makes it simple to ask NPS or CSAT questions to measure and improve your service.
+X, formerly Twitter’s new Customer Feedback functionality makes it simple to ask NPS or CSAT questions to measure and improve your service.
 Initial use has shown that Customer Feedback requests sent receive a response more than 50% of the time!

 Learn more about Sprinklr’s customer satisfaction software.